-Yup…getting a little extreme here.
-But with the weather being so lovely out, who is sitting around watching tv in the summer?
+Yup, it’s getting a little extreme here.
+But with the weather being so lovely out, who is sitting around watching TV in the summer?
 Plus, isn’t it all repeated in the summer anyway?

-You can watch movies on your Netflix, Huu, Disney Plus, Apple TV, or Amazon Prime if it’s raining, right?
+If it’s raining, you can watch movies on your Netflix, Huu, Disney Plus, Apple TV, or Amazon Prime.

 Cut the cord for the summer and see how it feels!

 Do you have friends and family who always say, “Come visit anytime!
 We would love to have you!”?
 It might be a good time to take them up on their offer.